We got it.

 Engineers Research Before Purchasing Gets Involved

-The buying process at OEMs and contract manufacturers often starts with an engineer who has a problem to solve.
+The buying process at OEMs and contract manufacturers typically starts with an engineer who has a problem to solve.
 They need a supplier who can hold a specific tolerance on a specific material for a specific application.
 They research options, evaluate capabilities, and build a shortlist.
 Then they hand that shortlist to purchasing for quotes and vendor qualification.

 Material Specifications Matter